sandesvitor/stone_elixir_project/README.md

 ]
 ```

-The expected output will be a **map** containing key-value pairs of %{email=>integer, ...}.
-In this case the keys are strings, and the number of the key-value pairs is equal to the length of the custumers list.
+The expected output is **map** containing key-value pairs of %{email=>integer, ...}.
+In this case the keys are **strings**, and the number of the key-value pairs is equal to the length of the customer list.

 ```elixir
 %{